sashkab/homebrew-python/README.md

 $ pip3.4 install -U pip setuptools
 ```

-We don't ever install to `pip3` or `python3`, since we don't know which Python version you want to use in general.
-Eventually I hope to add support for that.
+We don't ever install to `pip3`, `pyvenv`, or `python3`, since we don't know which Python version you want to use in general.
+Eventually I hope to add support for that somehow, though using [pyenv](https://github.com/yyuu/pyenv) might be a better solution.

 ## Troubleshooting
 Please check the main [Homebrew troubleshooting guide](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Troubleshooting.md#troubleshooting) and then [open an issue in this tap](https://github.com/Homebrew/homebrew-python/issues/new).